2024 Festival:

 While we are saddened he is unable to join us, the event will feature audio of his readings from his new book Who We Are, alongside the conversation between Niigaan Sinclair and Tanya Talaga.

-Niigaan Sinclair, one of the most influential thinkers on issues impacting Indigenous communities, uses Wînipêk (Winnipeg) to illuminate the reality of Indigenous life throughout the country—and the change that’s needed.
-He speaks with critically acclaimed author Tanya Talaga, whose latest work, The Knowing, is a seminal unraveling of the centuries-long oppression of Indigenous people.
+For decades, Senator Murray Sinclair, Chair of the Truth and Reconciliation Commission, has fearlessly educated Canadians about the truths of our history.
+In Who We Are, he shares his full story and vision for Canada.
+His son Niigaan Sinclair—one of the most influential thinkers in his own right on issues impacting Indigenous communities—joins us to discuss the ideas from Who We Are and his book Wînipêk (Winnipeg), a groundbreaking debut collection that illuminates the reality of Indigenous life throughout the country—and the change that’s needed.
+He speaks with critically acclaimed author Tanya Talaga, whose latest work, The Knowing,isa seminal unraveling of the centuries-long oppression of Indigenous people.
 What true, lasting decolonization means is at the forefront of political urgency in Canada.
 These exceptional minds and seekers of justice offer a powerful vision of how to move forward.
 Moderated by Tanya Talaga.

 Presented in partnership with Talking Stick Festival.